People With Disabilities Abused and Exploited in Somaliland

 "The businessmen wanted to build houses there [Hodan district, Mogadishu].
 Five of them came with guns while one started measuring the land.
 They told me 'even if you take your house by your mouth, just move.'
 They told me 'you are disabled, we don't want to see you near us, just move.'"

 Groups of people with disabilities have organized themselves for protection in numbers; others have mobilized to demonstrate for their rights.

 Instead of being seen as a burden by their families and communities, many people living with disabilities who spoke to Amnesty International wanted to be recognized as agents of change.

 "Most Somalis think that disabled people can't do our own things, that we can't do anything for ourselves.
 We feel disappointed.
 We are able to do things but nobody gives us the opportunity.
 Nobody fights for our rights" We want you to pass our grievances to the world, to try and help us."

 "People with disabilities in Somalia are excluded, neglected and abused at every level.
 The Somali Federal Government must now act to show its commitment to ensuring the human rights of all people without discrimination." said Gemma Davies,

 "It must give people with disabilities the chance to actively engage with decision making processes, especially those that most affect them, including in the ongoing constitutional review process and in drafting legal and policy frameworks for people with disabilities."

-* News Release by Amnesty International: Disabled World makes no warranties or representations in connection therewith.
+(i)This information is from an external source (Amnesty International).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.